aniemerg/sudoku/README.md

 The repository includes the following Jupyter notebooks:

-- `notebook1.ipynb`: Description of notebook 1.
+- `Sudoku-Basics.ipynb`: Basics of playing 4x4 sudoku with an LLM.
-- `notebook2.ipynb`: Description of notebook 2.
+- `Sudoku-First Evals.ipynb`: Evaluating GPT-3.5 and GPT-4 on 4x4 sudoku.
-- ...
+- `Sudoku-First Train.ipynb`: Training GPT-3.5 to better play 4x4 sudoku.

 Each notebook corresponds to a specific blog post in the tutorial series and provides code examples and explanations.